adrianhall/adrianhall.github.io/_posts/2026/2026-04-09-agentic-engineer-2.md

 These are the ones worth knowing while writing an agentic specification.
 Frameworks like [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) and [GIST](https://www.productplan.com/glossary/gist-planning/) are better suited for the constitution and work breakdown, which I will tackle in future articles.

 Let's take a couple of examples.
-I am currently building an AI-driven comment system for [EmDash - the CloudFlare Wordpress replacement](https://blog.cloudflare.com/emdash-wordpress/).
+I am currently building an AI-driven comment system for [EmDash - the Cloudflare Wordpress replacement](https://blog.cloudflare.com/emdash-wordpress/).

 ## Example 1: Submitting the comment